 Injections serve not only to assist in the diagnosis of pain, but also in treatment as stated.
 Anti-inflammatory medications taken orally can be useful to help reduce inflammation.
 These include typical prescription and over the counter agents like ibuprofen or a short course of steroids, according to your health care provider’s advice and/or prescription.

 Therapy can be directed to address the problem.
 Depending on the determination of too much or too little movement, exercises, therapeutic agents to minimize swelling like ice, heat and massage can be employed.
 Manual correction of misalignments directed at the lower back, SI joints and pelvis may provide relief.
-An orthotic for a short leg may help to stabilize the region, as well as a supportive sacroiliac belt, which produces stabilization and helps to prevent further injury and inflammation.
+An shoe orthotic for a short leg may help to stabilize the region, as well as a supportive sacroiliac belt, which produces stabilization and helps to prevent further injury and inflammation.

 When the above methods, considered conservative treatments, fail to produce reasonable results, surgery is an option for continued pain which affects activities of daily living, interfering with function.
 This often consists of fusion by removing any damaged cartilage and fusing the bones using special surgical materials.
 The bones eventually grow together, eliminating motion and associated sacroiliac joint pain.